1.1. What this package provides

 A step-by-step description for a similar use case can be found in chapter 11, section “Enabling the System z HMC to work the Pacemaker STONITH Agent”, in the KVM for IBM z Systems V1.1.2 System Administration book.

-The following example lists the machines (CPCs) managed by an HMC:
+The following example lists the names of the machines (CPCs) managed by an HMC:

-This documentation applies to version 1.1.0.dev1 of the zhmccli package.
+This documentation applies to version 1.2.0.dev1 of the zhmccli package.
 You can also see that version in the top left corner of this page.